gophercoders/website/content/install/testing-the-install.md

 when you do this then there is something wrong.
 If the `go`command tells you there is a `syntax error` it means you have not typed the program correctly.

-If you do see a syntax error go will tell you which line it thinks the problem is on.
+If you do see a syntax error, Go will tell you which line it thinks the problem is on.
 For example, if you saw this
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}
 .\helloworld.go:5: syntax error: unexpectd {, expected )}
 {{< /hilight >}}
-It means the problem is on line 5 - thats what the number 5 means after the `:` after the `helloworld.go` bit.
-If you do see this the rest of the error tells you what is wrong.
+It means the problem is on line 5 - that's what the number 5 means after the `:` after the `helloworld.go` bit.
+If you do see this, the rest of the error tells you what is wrong.
 In this case there is a missing `)` on line 5.
 This is why the `{` is unexpected.
 You may see something different here.

 We'll explain more about syntax errors as we go along.

-To fix this you need to start your text editor again and open the `helloworld.go` file.
+To fix this you need to start your text editor again and open the `helloworld.go` file, just as before.

 To do this on Linux you need to type
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}